vestas-wind-systems/zephyr/boards/arm/rcar_ebisu/doc/rcar_ebisu.rst

 Supported Features
 ==================

-Here is current supported features when running Zephyr OS on the R-Car Ebisu CR7:
+Here are the current supported features when running Zephyr OS on the R-Car Ebisu CR7:

 +-----------+------------------------------+--------------------------------+
 | Interface | Driver/components            | Support level                  |